-In the United States, the Arts and Crafts movement represented the first phase of the American Modern movement, leading to two distinct American design traditions – the Prairie style (1900-1920) which began in Chicago under Frank Lloyd Wright and the Craftsman Style (1905-1930), begun in South California by the Greene brothers.
-An interest in oriental wooden architecture, and training in manual arts led Charles Sumner Greene and Henry Mather Greene to design and build intricately detailed residences.
-Their buildings received national publicity through magazines as the Western Architect, The Architect, House Beautiful, Good Housekeeping, Architectural Record, Ladies’ Home Journal and Country Life in America.
-Pattern books offered Craftsman style plans and pre-cut packages of lumber and detailing making the style a huge national success.
+In the United States, the Arts and Crafts movement represented the first phase of the American Modern movement, leading to two distinct American design traditions – the Prairie style (1900-1920) which began in Chicago under Frank Lloyd Wright, and the Craftsman Style (1905-1930), which was started in Southern California by the Greene brothers.
+An interest in oriental wooden architecture and training in manual arts led Charles Sumner Greene and Henry Mather Greene to design and build intricately detailed residences.
+Their buildings received national publicity through magazines such as Western Architect, The Architect, House Beautiful, Good Housekeeping, Architectural Record, Ladies’ Home Journal, and Country Life in America.
+Pattern books offered Craftsman style plans, and pre-cut packages of lumber and detailing made the style a huge national success.

-Identifying features include a low pitched gabled roof with a wide, unenclosed eave overhang, low and exposed roof rafters, decorative beams or braces under gables and a modernization of historical ornamentation.
+Identifying features of the Craftsman style include a low pitched gabled roof with a wide, unenclosed eave overhang, low and exposed roof rafters, decorative beams or braces under gables, and a modernization of historical ornamentation.
 Craftsman Style houses may have a full or partial width porch, with a roof supported by tapered square columns, frequently extending to the ground level without a break at the porch floor.
 Side and front gabled roofs are most frequently observed, although cross gabled and hipped roofs were also used.